-UWC netball sensation Juambaije Zuana has been crowned as UWC Sportswoman of the Year, and chess star Shane Willenberg received the Sportsman of the Year award at the glitzy 2016 Annual Sports Awards ceremony.
+UWC netball sensation Juambaije Zauana has been crowned as UWC Sportswoman of the Year, and chess star Shane Willenberg received the Sportsman of the Year award at the glitzy 2016 Annual Sports Awards ceremony.

 Keynote speaker, Professor Pamela Dube, UWC Deputy Vice-Chancellor: Student Development and Support, noted that the ceremony sends a very strong message about the combined importance of curriculum and co-curriculum foci.
 In the next five years, she said, the University will focus on the broader experience of students, including thinking in different ways of providing improved support to the various sporting codes.

 “This focus encourages interaction and fitness; it teaches healthy competition and promotes social cohesion.
 That is why we are slowly increasing investment and support to sport in line with the University strategic plan.”